Kangaroo Point (Qld)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kangaroo Point has 20 active public transport stops, offering a mix of ferry and bus services.
+Kangaroo Point has 20 operational public transport stops offering a mix of ferry and bus services.
 These stops are served by 15 different routes, collectively facilitating 3,172 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 142 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains the dominant mode of transport at 63%, followed by bus at 11% and walking at 10%.
-Vehicle ownership averages 0.8 per dwelling, below the regional average.
+The area's transport accessibility is rated excellent, with residents typically located 142 meters from the nearest stop.
+Primarily residential, most Kangaroo Point residents commute outward using various modes of transportation.
+Cars remain the dominant mode at 63%, followed by buses at 11% and walking at 10%.
+Vehicle ownership averages 0.8 per dwelling, lower than the regional average.

 According to the 2021 Census, 24.4% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 453 trips per day across all routes, equating to approximately 158 weekly trips per individual stop.
+The service frequency across all routes averages 453 trips per day, equating to approximately 158 weekly trips per stop.

 Frequently Asked Questions - Transport